 We are proud that an average of 90 cents of every dollar we spend is invested in delivering care and comfort to those in need.We are proud that an average of 90 cents of every dollar we spend is invested in delivering care and comfort to those in need.

 The Red Cross is proud that an average of 90 cents of every dollar we spend is invested in delivering care and comfort to those in need.
-The remaining 10 cents helps keep the entire Red Cross running by supporting routine, but indispensable, day-to-day business operations, which includes the enterprise-wide computer, telecommunications, volunteer management, HR and payroll systems for our approximately 19,000 employees and more than 300,000 volunteers, as well as fundraising, communications and other support services.
+The remaining 10 cents helps keep the entire Red Cross running by supporting routine, but indispensable, day-to-day business operations.
+These operations include the enterprise-wide computer, telecommunications, volunteer management, HR, and payroll systems for nearly 18,000 employees and approximately 275,000 volunteers, as well as fundraising, communications, and other support services.

 Behind the Numbers

-For example, in FY19, the Red Cross devoted 90.6 percent of our total spending to programs that delivered help and support to people in need.
-This was calculated by comparing program spending of $2.7 billion to total expenses of $2.9 billion.
+For example, in fiscal year 2022, the Red Cross devoted 90.7% of its total spending to programs that delivered help and support to people in need.
+This was calculated by comparing program spending of $2.79 billion to total expenses of $3.08 billion.

-Here’s the breakdown from our audited financial statements of our mission-related spending in FY19:
+Here’s the breakdown from our audited financial statements of our mission-related spending in FY22:

-Collects more than 4.6 million blood donations and nearly 1 million platelet donations to help people who face serious injuries, surgeries, child birth, anemia, blood disorders, cancer treatments, and more
+Collects nearly 4.5 million blood donations and more than 1 million platelet donations to help people who face serious injuries, surgeries, childbirth, anemia, blood disorders, cancer treatments and more.

-Responds to more than 60,000 disasters each year to help families recover by providing food, shelter, relief supplies, emotional support and other assistance.
+Responds to more than 60,000 disasters every year to help families recover by providing food, shelter, relief supplies, emotional support and other assistance.

-Delivers training and information in first aid, CPR, water safety and other skills that help save lives to more than 4.8 million people each year.
+Delivers training and information in first aid, CPR, water safety and other skills that help save lives to over 4.6 million people each year.

 How We Compare to Other Nonprofits